w3b3d3v/kyodo-protocol-docs/docs/about/founders.md

 | Email   | melk@w3d.community              |
 | Discord | MΞLK#8101                       |

-Melk is a 41-year-old technology entrepreneur who has founded several companies in Brazil.
-He has been a software developer for over 25 years and has worked on over 500 projects for large companies in Brazil.
+At 41, Melk is a seasoned technology entrepreneur who has established several notable companies in Brazil.
+With over a quarter of a century of experience as a software developer, he has worked on an impressive roster of over 500 projects for some of Brazil's most prominent companies.

-He has worked in Perl, PHP, Cold Fusion, Actionscript, .
-NET ruby, Javascript, Python and recently Solidity (thankfully not Java :D).
-He was actively involved in the creation of the software community in Rio de Janeiro and the agile development community in Brazil.
+Melk's technical expertise is extensive, spanning various programming languages such as Perl, PHP, Cold Fusion, Actionscript, .NET, Ruby, Javascript, Python, and most recently, Solidity (thankfully not Java :D).
+Melk has played a pivotal role in the establishment and growth of the software community in Rio de Janeiro and the broader agile development community within Brazil.

-He started working in the crypto market in 2013.
-In 2017, he got into Ethereum for the first time.
-In 2021, he decided to create web3dev, the largest web3 community in Brazil.
-Melk is also a street runner, a yogi, has been meditating daily for several years and started taking surfing classes.
+Diving into the crypto market in 2013, Melk made his initial foray into Ethereum four years later, in 2017.
+By 2021, he decided to launch WEB3DEV, a venture that has become the largest web3 community in Brazil.
+Outside his professional life, Melk has led a balanced lifestyle as a street runner, a yogi, and a dedicated meditation practitioner for several years.
+Recently, he has begun taking surfing lessons, adding yet another facet to his diverse array of interests.